austinmama/vsrx/vsrx-basics.md

 ## Accessing the Configuration Mode

+You can enter the configuration mode, once a shell has been opened to the vSRX, by running the `config` command.
+You can several things in this mode using the following commands:

+* `show` - View configurations
+* `show | compare` - View staged changes
+* `set` - Stage changes

-Once a shell has been opened to the vSRX, you can enter the configuration mode by running `config`.
-Configurations can be viewed in this mode using the `show` command.
-Changes can be staged using the `set` command.
-Staged changes can be viewed by running `show | compare`.
-If you are happy with these changes, you will need to commit them to the active configuration by running `commit` and then `save`.
-To leave Configuration mode run `exit`.
+If you are happy with your changes, you can commit them to the active configuration by running the commands `commit` and then `save`.

+To leave Configuration mode run the command `exit`.

 ## Accessing the Device using the vSRX Web Management UI